16th November 2023 18:02

 The 2016 Royal Commission into Family Violence considered a standalone offence noting:

 The Commission is of the view that changes to sentencing provisions and the creation of new offences can often have more of a symbolic than practical effect.
 Whatever laws we have will only be as effective as those who enforce, prosecute and apply them.
-Improving these practices, through education, training and embedding best practice and family violence specialisation in the courts, is likely to be more effective than simply creating new offences or changing sentencing laws.
+Improving these practices, through education, training and embedding best practices and family violence specialisation in the courts, is likely to be more effective than simply creating new offences or changing sentencing laws.

 Royal Commission into Family Violence (Final Report, March 2016) vol 3, 189